Welcome to today's edition of the Rush 24-7 podcast.

 He's caught on videotape.

-He said what he said about the bitter clingers and about the Jews running the media and about the Tea Party being racist, but now I I I was uh that statements uh run counter to NPR's views uh and my own beliefs.
+He said what he said about the bitter clingers and about the Jews running the media and about the Tea Party being racist.

-This happened uh this morning.
+This happened this morning.

-The um they they said, get this.
+They said, get this.

-The board accepted her resignation with understanding genuine regret and great respect for her leader.
+The board accepted her resignation with understanding, genuine regret, and great respect for her leader.

 Well, then why did you let her leave?